Ecuador Galápagos Expedition

 • Expedition Type Galapagos

 This incredible expedition will take you on a journey through the beautiful and strikingly diverse regions of Ecuador.
-Spend time working on environmental projects in the spectacular Amazon rainforest and head off to the Galapagos Islands, a UNESCO World Heritage Site, to experience that natural wonderland that inspired Darwin’s Theory of Evolution.
+Spend time working on environmental projects in the spectacular Amazon rainforest and head off to the Galápagos Islands, a UNESCO World Heritage Site, to experience the natural wonderland that inspired Darwin’s Theory of Evolution.
 This is a once-in-a-lifetime opportunity to experience some of the world’s most amazing bucket-list destinations and leave a lasting positive impact for the people and places you visit.

 A fully supported expedition, from start to finish